princekesDEV/Admission_Database-I/README.md

 This is my project about Admission Database.
 I have used Local Storage to achieve this.
 • Use this as well.

+Returning-----
+Well I'm a beginner in this field and Don't know how to explain this but I assure you this is good 👍